plugdata-team/plugdata/Resources/Documentation/vanilla/outlet.md

 inlets:
   1st:
   - type: anything
-    description: any message to send to parent patch.
+    description: any message to send to parent patch
 draft: false
 ---
 Inlets/outlets are used to receive and get information on a patch window.
 This can be an abstraction or a subpatch.